 In 1986, Randers Chamber Orchestra was designated a "basis ensemble", enlarging the orchestras activities and providing a framework for state funding.
 Jesper Grove Jørgensen became chief conductor and was succeeded in 1989 by Czech violinist Milan Vitek.

-Funded by Randers Town Council and the Danish Music Council.
+Funded by Randers Town Council and The Danish Arts Foundation.